 Managing the expectations of adults

 Unfortunately, then, if you are an adult with amblyopia, we cannot tell you for sure whether you can expect improvements with vision training approaches such as AmblyoPlay.
-All we can say is that it is worth giving a shot and hoping for the best.
+All we can say is that it is worth giving it a shot and hoping for the best.